Here is how you can write off bad debts in QuickBooks Desktop

 Before we embark on the process to write off bad debts in QuickBooks, you need to take note of the following points:

-- Upon creating the bad debt account, you can get acquainted with all the different types of bad debts and unpaid invoices.
+- Upon creating a bad debt account, you can get acquainted with all the different types of bad debts and unpaid invoices.

 - There is an easy avenue to write off overpayments as well by utilizing the QuickBooks software.